-32 Continued logistics support at field level will be key to successful management of grievance redress under RSTDSP.
+34 Continued logistics support at field level will be key to successful management of grievance redress under RSTDSP.
 The target date for establishment of the first level (PIU level) and second level (Zonal level) of GRM is before loan negotiation.

-at contractor's work site33 or by sending a WhatsApp message to the PIU34 or by dialling the phone number of town level PIU/CAPPC or by dialling a toll-free number.35 Any aggrieved person can also avail the facilities of online grievance monitoring system 'Rajasthan Sampark' portal to register their grievances which is a parallel mechanism of grievance registration, in addition to the project GRM.36 Careful documentation of the name of the complainant, date of receipt of the complaint, address/contact details of the person, location of the problem area, and how the problem was resolved will be undertaken and feedback provided to the complainant on action/decision taken.
-The SSO of town/city level PIU will have the overall responsibility for timely grievances, related disclosure, with the assistance of project consultants.
+at contractor's work site35 or by sending a WhatsApp message to the PIU36 or by dialling the phone number of town level PIU/CAPPC or by dialling a toll-free number.37 Any aggrieved person can also avail the facilities of online grievance monitoring system 'Rajasthan Sampark' portal to register their grievances which is a parallel mechanism of grievance registration, in addition to the project GRM.38 Careful documentation of the name of the complainant, date of receipt of the complaint, address/contact details of the person, location of the problem area, and how the problem was resolved will be undertaken and feedback provided to the complainant on action/decision taken.
+The SSO of town/city level PIU will have the overall responsibility for timely grievance redressal on environmental and social safeguards issues and for registration of grievances, related disclosure, with the assistance of project consultants.
 In case of grievances that are immediate and urgent in the perception of the complainant, the contractor, and officials of PIU with assistance from CMSC and CAPPC on-site will provide the most easily accessible or first level of contact for quick resolution of grievances.
-CAPPC and CMSC personal will be posted at all construction sites at visible locations.
+Contact numbers and names of the concerned PIU safeguard and safety officer, contractors, CAPPC and CMSC personal will be posted at all construction sites at visible locations.

 - (i) 1st level grievance.
 The contractors, PIU executive engineer /assistant engineer designated as SSO (social and environment), CMSC (safeguard staff) and CAPPC can immediately resolve issues on-site, in consultation with each other and will be required to do so within 7 days of receipt of a complaint/grievance.
-If required, city level monitoring committee (CLMC)37 will be involved in resolution of grievances at the 1st level; - (ii) 2nd level grievance.
+If required, city level monitoring committee (CLMC)39 will be involved in resolution of grievances at the 1st level;40 - (ii) 2nd level grievance.
 All grievances that cannot be redressed within 7 days at field/PIU level will be brought to the notice of Zonal PIU headed by Additional Chief Engineer (ACE).
-The ACE at zonal PIU will resolve the grievance within 7 days of receipt of compliant/grievance in discussion with the assistant safeguard officer (ASO), field level PIU, CMSC, CAPPC and the contractor; - (iii) 3rd level grievance.
+The ACE at zonal PIU will resolve the grievance within 7 days of receipt of compliant/grievance in discussion with the assistant safeguard officer (ASO), field level PIU, CMSC, CAPPC and the contractor;41 - (iii) 3rd level grievance.
 All the grievances that are not addressed by Zonal PIU within 7 days of receipt will be brought to the notice of the PMU.
-Depending on the nature of grievance, the Project Officer (Social/Environment) at PMU will resolve the grievance within 15 days of receipt of grievance with necessary coordination of Zonal PIU and CMSC and guidance/instruction of additional project director (APD-PMU); - (iv) Grievances not redressed through this process within/at the project level within stipulated time period will be referred to the CLC/grievance redress committee (GRC), which has been set up.38 In its role as a GRC, the CLC will meet whenever
+Depending on the nature of grievance, the Project Officer (Social/Environment) at PMU will resolve the grievance within 15 days of receipt of grievance with necessary coordination of Zonal PIU and CMSC and guidance/instruction of additional project director (APD-PMU); - (iv) Grievances not redressed through this process within/at the project level within stipulated time period will be referred to the CLC/grievance redress committee

-33 RUSDP piloted an online application based live GRM counter for resolution of public grievances over and above the usual process of grievance registration and redressal.
+35 RUSDP piloted an online application based live GRM counter for resolution of public grievances over and above the usual process of grievance registration and redressal.
 This app based GRM - "RUIDP Smart Check" is available at Google play store (free of cost) and is operational.
 The RUIDP Smart Check "app" was launched in Pali town in July 2017 and is proposed to be scaled up in RSTDSP project towns.
 For persons without access to the application, the traditional channels will continue to be available.